Sari: Bangladesh

-The sari is traditional dress for Bangladeshi women.
+Sari is the national attire for women in Bangladesh, Although Dhakai Jamdani (hand made sari) is worldwide known and most famous to all women who wear sari but there are also many variety of saris in Bangladesh.
+There are many regional variations of them in both silk and cotton.

 There are many regional variations of saris in both silk and cotton. e.g., Dhakai Banarasi sari, Rajshahi silk, Tangail sari, Tant sari, Tassar silk sari, Manipuri sari and Katan sari.

-However, most working women choose to wear western clothes whilst Muslim Bangladeshi women opt for the shalwar kameez.

 The sari is reserved as the dress of choice for important occasions and events.

 In 2013, the traditional art of weaving jamdani was declared a UNESCO Intangible Cultural Heritage of Humanity.

 In 2016, Bangladesh received geographical indication (GI) status for Jamdani sari.

 Sri Lanka

 Sri Lankan women wear saris in many styles.
 Two ways of draping the sari are popular and tend to dominate: the Indian style (classic nivi drape) and the Kandyan style (or Osariya in Sinhala).
 The Kandyan style is generally more popular in the hill country region of Kandy from which the style gets its name.
 Though local preferences play a role, most women decide on style depending on personal preference or what is perceived to be most flattering for their figure.

 The traditional Kandyan (Osariya) style consists of a full blouse which covers the midriff completely and is partially tucked in at the front.
-However, the modern intermingling of styles has led to most wearers baring the midriff.
+However, the modern intermingling of styles has led to most wearers exposing the navel.
 The final tail of the sari is neatly pleated rather than free-flowing.
 This is rather similar to the pleated rosette used in the Pin Kosuvam style noted earlier in the article.

 The Kandyan style is considered the national dress of Sinhalese women.
 It is the uniform of the air hostesses of SriLankan Airlines.

 During the 1960s, the mini sari known as 'hipster' sari created a wrinkle in Sri Lankan fashion, since it was worn below the navel and barely above the line of prosecution for indecent exposure.
 The conservative people described the 'hipster' as "an absolute travesty of a beautiful costume almost a desecration" and "a hideous and purposeless garment".